-Claims for CBDs are flying hard and fast, at Laura's Mercantile, our policy is to share claims which are scientifically supported.
-The first three sections of this tab include patents and peer-reviewed papers by working scientists.
+Claims for CBDs are flying hard and fast.
+At Laura's Mercantile, our policy is to share claims which are scientifically supported.
+The first three sections of this page include patents and peer-reviewed papers by working scientists.
 The final section includes credible news sources.

 National Institute of Health Patent US6630507B1: